 In the MSBS-Medical Sciences program, students will have the opportunity to complete coursework with medical students (being graded on the same scale), participate in other graduate college courses, and design, perform and present their own scholarly project.
 This curriculum will provide foundational information for continued study in the medical school curriculum.
 Students completing this program with strong academic performance, as indicated by high GPAs, will have confirmed their ability to perform in the medical school curriculum, and therefore greatly strengthen their overall admission package.
-Students enrolled in the program are guaranteed an interview for medical school at the University of Toledo, College of Medicine & Life Sciences.
+Students enrolled in the program are guaranteed an interview for medical school at the University Of Toledo College Of Medicine.
 Students who successfully complete the program will also be awarded the Master of Science in Biomedical Sciences degree (MSBS).
-Completion of this degree is a requirement, but not a guarantee of admission into the Doctor of Medicine (MD) degree program at the University of Toledo College of Medicine & Life Sciences.
-If you have previously applied to the MD degree program at the University of Toledo College of Medicine & Life Sciences, and wish to re-apply after completing the MSBS-MS program, you will need to submit a new application to the medical school.
+Completion of this degree is a requirement, but not a guarantee of admission into the Doctor of Medicine (MD) degree program at the University of Toledo College of Medicine, and wish to re-apply after completing the MSBS-MS program, you will need to submit a new application to the medical school.

-- Applicant must be a U.S. Citizen or Permanent Resident - Baccalaureate degree from an accredited college or university - All prerequisites required for medical school must be completed prior to admission into the MSBS-MS program - o Official MCAT score (25 or higher is recommended) - o Official undergraduate transcripts confirming degree submitted directly to the College of Graduate Studies - GPA of 3.0 or greater is recommended - Three letters of recommendation - o Committee recommendation letters are accepted with all signatures - o Recommendation letters must include your full name - Personal statement - Personal Statements submitted from medical school admission are not accepted.
-A new career goals personal statement is required for MSBS-MS admission. - o Personal Statements must include your full name

-- University of Toledo College of Graduate Studies online application - Application Fee submitted at the time of online application - Please note: If you have already applied to the University of Toledo Medical School you must submit written authorization to the College of Graduate Studies in order for your medical school file to be accessed.
+- Applicant must be a U.S. Citizen or Permanent Resident - Baccalaureate degree from an accredited college or university - All prerequisites required for medical school must be completed prior to admission into the MSBS-MS program - Official MCAT score (25 or higher is recommended) - Official Undergraduate transcripts confirming degree submitted directly to the College of Graduate Studies - GPA of 3.0 or greater is recommended - Three letters of recommendation - Committee recommendation letters are accepted with all signatures - o Recommendation Letters must include your full name - Personal statement - Personal Statements submitted from medical school admission are not accepted.
+A new career goals personal statement is required for MSBS-MS admission. - Personal Statements must include your full name - University of Toledo College of Graduate Studies application - \$45 Application Fee - Please note that your application will not be processed until this fee is submitted - Please note: If you have already applied to UT Medical School you must submit written authorization to the College of Graduate Studies in order for them to access your records.
 Please do not make this request until you have submitted your application and fee.

-Fall Term
+Fall (17 credit hours)

 Course Course Name Credit Hours

-INDI5200 Cellular and Molecular Biology 11
+INDI520 Cellular and Molecular Biology 11

-INDI5250 Human Physiology 3
+PHSL505 Human Physiology 3

-PUBH6000 Biostatistics 3
+PUBH600 Biostatistics 3

-Total 17

-Spring Term
+Spring (14 cred lit hours)

 Course Course Name Credit Hours

-INDI5550 Anatomy and Pathophysiology 3

-INDI6020 "On Being a Scientist" 1

-NERS5810 Neuroscience 6

-PHYA6600 Research Practicum 1

-PUBH6010 Public Health Epidemiology 3

-Total 14

-Total T HE UNIVERSITY OF

-Summer Term HE UNIVERSITY OF

 Course Course Name Credit Hours

+INDI555 Anatomy and Pathophysiology 3

+INDI602 "On Being a Scientist" 1

+NERS581 Neuroscience 6

+PHYA660 Research Practicum 1

+PUBH601 Public Health Epidemiology 3

+(Block 3 with medical students)

+Summer (9 credit hours)

+Course Course Name Credit Hours

-INDI6980 Scholarly Project
+INDI698 Scholarly Project 9

-Total 9

-Program Total 1070
+Total 40

-1872

-2013 - 2014 Catalog

-Master of Science in Biomedical Sciences: Oral Biology
+Master of Science in Biomedical Science: Oral Biology